Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

 \subsection{Benchmark Datasets}

-In this section, we evaluate our MM methods ($\mm$, $\ammc$ and $\ammd$) for distributed PGO on a number of 2D and 3D SLAM benchmark datasets (see \cref{table::dataset}) \cite{rosen2016se}.
-We use the trivial loss kernel such that the globally optimal solution can be exactly computed with $\sesync$ \cite{rosen2016se}.
+In this section, we evaluate our MM methods ($\mm$, $\ammc$ and $\ammd$) for distributed PGO on a number of 2D and 3D SLAM benchmark datasets \cite{rosen2016se} (see \datasetinfo).
+We use the trivial loss kernel and there are no outliers such that the globally optimal solution can be exactly computed with $\sesync$ \cite{rosen2016se}.
 For each dataset, we also make comparisons against $\sesync$ \cite{rosen2016se}, distributed Gauss-Seidel ($\dgs$) \cite{choudhary2017distributed} and the Riemannian block coordinate descent ($\rbcd$) \cite{tian2019distributed} method, all of which are the state-of-the-art algorithms for centralized and distributed PGO.
 The $\sesync$ and $\dgs$ methods use the recommended settings in \cite{choudhary2017distributed,rosen2016se}.
-We implement two Nesterov's accelerated variants of $\rbcd$ \cite{tian2019distributed}, i.e., one with greedy selection rule and adaptive restart ($\rbcdc$) and the other with uniform selection rule and fixed restart ($\rbcdd$)\footnote{In the experiments, we run $\rbcdd$ \cite{tian2019distributed} with fixed restart frequencies of 30, 50 and 100 iterations for each dataset and select the one with the best performance.}.
+We implement two Nesterov's accelerated variants of $\rbcd$ \cite{tian2019distributed}, i.e., one with greedy selection rule and adaptive restart ($\rbcdc$) and the other with uniform selection rule and fixed restart ($\rbcdd$)\footnote{In the experiments, we run $\rbcdd$ \cite{tian2019distributed} with fixed restart frequencies of 30, 50 and 100 iterations for each dataset and report the best results.}.
 As mentioned before, $\ammc$ and $\ammd$ can take at most one iteration when updating $\Xakp$ using \cref{eq::GYak,eq::xG}, which is similar to $\rbcdc$ and $\rbcdd$.
 An overview of the aforementioned methods is given in \cref{table::cmp_method}.

 \textbf{Number of Iterations.} First, we examine the convergence of $\mm$, $\ammc$, $\ammd$, $\dgs$ \cite{choudhary2017distributed}, $\rbcdc$ \cite{tian2019distributed} and $\rbcdd$ \cite{tian2019distributed} w.r.t. the number of iterations.
-The distributed PGO has 10 robots and all the methods are initialized with the distributed Nesterov's accelerated chordal initialization \cite{fan2020mm}.
+The distributed PGO has 10 robots and all the methods are initialized with distributed Nesterov's accelerated chordal initialization \cite{fan2020mm}.